mtec-TUB/SyDH/README.md

 </div>

-A large-scale dataset with 27,200 video clips of audio-driven digital human talking heads for speech perception research
+A large-scale dataset with 27,200 video clips of audio-driven digital human talking heads for speech perception research.
+This repository includes (1) the link to the dataset and (2) the Unity project for full reproducibility.

 ## 🌟 About SyDH